Options Position Sizing Calculator: Complete Risk Management Guide

 - Trade-level max loss — The maximum dollar loss possible on the specific strategy you're using

 For defined-risk strategies (credit spreads, iron condors), max loss is the spread width minus the credit received, multiplied by 100 per contract.
-For undefined-risk strategies (naked puts, short straddles), max loss requires a different approach.
+For undefined-risk strategies (naked puts, short straddles), max loss requires a different approach based on stress-testing and margin requirements.

 Example — Credit Spread: